-A course is given for physicians who wish to prepare themselves for positions as county health officers, in cooperation with the Tennessee State Department of Health.
-The first half of the course consists of lectures, laboratory demonstrations, work in out-patient departments which deal with conditions of public health importance, conferences on the administration of the county health organization and its relationship to other health agencies, exercises in epidemiology, vital statistics, graphic methods, etc. The second half consists of practical field work under a trained health officer in a county having a full-time health organization.
-The course occupies twelve weeks.
+A course twelve weeks in duration is given for physicians who wish to prepare themselves for positions as health officers.
+The work of the first seven weeks consists of lectures, laboratory demonstrations, visits to out-patient departments which deal with conditions of public health importance, conferences on the administration of local health organizations and their relationship to other health agencies, exercises in epidemiology, vital statistics, graphic methods, etc. The work of the last five weeks consists of practical field work under a trained health officer in a county having a full-time health organization.
 Inquiries should be addressed to the Registrar of the Medical School.